kaffeebrauer/angular-testing/README.md

 # angular-testing
-Notes in regards how to test Angular effectively using Karma Test Runner, Jasmine,
+Notes in regards how to test Angular effectively using Karma Test Runner, Jasmine, Sinon.